gnganesh99/DKL_on_STM/data/readme.md

 The h5 files contain the spectroscopy data for the DKL implemented on the STM.
+Analyze_DKL_file.ipynb shows an example of accessing the data files

 The files are named as the figures in the manuscript.
-The frame size of the stm image is given in the file name

 Each dataset contains the tunneling spectra.
 There are four channels: Bias, Current, didv (LIX), LIY.